 - For excellent after-school snacks or midday pick-me-ups, try a variation on rice krispie treats, no-bake energy bites, or this recipe for homemade granola bars that lets you choose between sunflower seed or sesame seed (in the form of tahini) as a binder and primary nutrition source.
 (Like the energy bites, they require no baking!)

-- And, for a savory main-dish treat, how about noodles, African-style stew, a gluten-free chicken dish inspired by the delicious flavors of India, or (perfect for fall and winter) a comforting bowl of SunButter pumpkin soup?
-Or, for that leftover Thanksgiving turkey tucked away in your freezer, try this lively curry recipe.
+- And, for a savory main-dish treat, how about noodles, African-style stew, a spicy lentil and veggie entree, a gluten-free chicken dish inspired by the delicious flavors of India, or (perfect for fall and winter) a comforting bowl of SunButter pumpkin soup?
+If you're still wondering what to do with that leftover turkey from Thanksgiving that's tucked away in your freezer, try this lively curry recipe.

 SunButter as a Stress Buster?

 When we think "tryptophan," most of us think of turkey and a long, lazy post-Thanksgiving-dinner nap.
 But foods high in tryptophan, touted by many nutritionists as a natural serotonin booster in the body, can assist with stress management as well as sleep.Tryptophan is a plant-derived amino acid that, when metabolized, transforms into important things like melatonin (perhaps that's where the sleep part comes in!) and niacin as well as serotonin.
 This published analysis discusses the possible therapeutic benefits in more detail: "Dietary tryptophan and its metabolites seem to have the potential to contribute to the therapy of autism, cardiovascular disease, cognitive function, chronic kidney disease, depression, inflammatory bowel disease, multiple sclerosis, sleep, social function, and microbial infections."